In magic, almost anything can become an omen.

-I should mention here that while certain burn patterns have a "traditional" meaning, I do not actually find all of these to be true or reliable.
-In fact, the only thing I've found to have a consistent and reliable meaning of any sort, is if a candle goes out prematurely -- that is always inauspicious and indicates the work is really having a hard time coming through.
+I should mention here that while certain burn patterns have a "traditional" meaning, I do not actually find all of these to be reliable.
+In fact, the only thing I've found to have a consistent and reliable meaning of any sort in my own practice, is if a candle goes out prematurely -- that is always inauspicious and indicates the work is really having a hard time coming through.
 Unless you're dealing with a defective candle, it probably means that it will not come to pass.

 Some other common phenomena that are used to read omens are: